HexHive/midas/docs/ae.md

 2. In the GRUB menu, choose the `baseline` or `midas` option.
 3. Log in at the welcome screen
 4. Open a terminal and run `~/scripts/run_phoronix.sh`.
-5. Optionally, choose to save the results to a file
-6. Provide the below options when prompted for:
+5. Provide the below options when prompted for:
     - For Redis choose options 1,2
     - For IPC, choose option 4 then option 1
+6. Optionally, follow the prompts to save the test results to file.

 Phoronix will print the benchmark results to the terminal.